UbiquityRobotics/learn/doing_more/workstation_setup.md

 # How to set up a ROS workstation

 A ROS workstation is a full setup of ROS (the Robot Operating System) on a desktop or laptop computer, that you can connect to your robot.
 ROS shares all the internal communication within the robot with a ROS workstation over your network.
 Thus you can monitor internal robot activity, see what the robot is seeing, send commands and even offload data processing tasks from the robot on to more powerful computers.
-A ROS workstation is really helpful if you want to do anything beyond simply driving the robot around and getting it to do voice commands.

-*{ Wayne: Perhaps reword this to say something like.
-"A ROS workstation is needed if you are going to program the robot to perform you robotic application." }*
+A ROS workstation is needed if you are going to program the robot to perform you robotic application.

 There are two methods to get a ROS workstation setup.